Chapter 11 Treatment of Executive Compensation and Bonuses

 Structuring Approvable KEIPs and KERPs, Surviving Objections

 Recording of a 90-minute CLE video webinar with Q&A

-- Options for executive compensation before and after bankruptcy filing
+- Options for executive compensation before and after a bankruptcy filing

 - The importance of timing